Experience and Professionalism define our doctors and staff.

 An avid golfer, Mr. DaSilva also enjoys watching the Celtics and playing board games with friends.

-Roxanne Dunwoody, a Certified Hand Therapist, has been with The Hand Center for over 20 years.
-She received a Bachelor of Science degree in Physical Therapy from the University of Connecticut in Storrs, Connecticut.
+Roxanne Dunwoody, a Physical Therapist and Certified Hand Therapist, has been with The Hand Center for over 20 years.
+She earned a Bachelor of Science degree in Physical Therapy from the University of Connecticut in Storrs, Connecticut.
 Areas of particular interest to Ms. Dunwoody include manual edema mobilization and postural re-education.

 Ms. Dunwoody has presented to professionals on a regional level on provocative testing of the wrist.
 Prior clinical experience includes treatment of patients in a general outpatient orthopedic setting.

-Christine Pereira, a Certified Hand Therapist, has been with The Hand Center for over 10 years.
-She received a Bachelor of Science degree in Occupational Therapy from Quinnipiac College in Hamden, Connecticut and a Master of Science degree in Education from the University of New Haven in New Haven, Connecticut.
+Christine Pereira, an Occupational Therapist and Certified Hand Therapist, has been with The Hand Center for over 15 years.
+She earned a Bachelor of Science degree in Occupational Therapy from Quinnipiac College in Hamden, Connecticut and a Master of Science degree in Education from the University of New Haven in New Haven, Connecticut.
 Specific areas of interest include carpometacarpal (CMC) arthritis, computer-related ergonomics and rheumatoid arthritis.

 Ms. Pereira is a published co-author of a journal article on hand therapy management of the rheumatoid wrist.
 She has also presented to professionals on a regional level on treatment of CMC arthritis of the thumb, and to the geriatric community on hand problems and treatment.
 She is multilingual, speaking Polish fluently, and is able to communicate effectively in Spanish.
 Prior clinical experience includes treatment of patients with upper extremity conditions in an outpatient setting, as well as pediatric therapy services within a school setting.